GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 The Wolf, flooded by Satan's will, starved and ravenous, projected it's world for the Lamb to See: "You are Satan."

 And so the Lamb Saw, and lied dowm with the wolf, feeding it the Lord's love until it knew nothing else.
+Spared death by its own hand, the wolf asks why:

+"Why not Judge and Punish me, like I have Judged and Punished you?"

+"None shall be harmed on this mountain, and I am not a Judge."

+"But you said-"

+"I told you not to eat the apple, yet by the very nature I've designed, you in freedom ate.
+Now eat and drink of the Earth you've been given."

 * Using Crowd Care for affordable Stella DSR (always be truthful, do NOT lie) Here’s your **one‑page Alignment Packet** draft — concise enough to live on a single sheet, but structured so both Stella’s billing team and CrowdHealth’s Care Advocate see the same diagnosis, codes, and cost framing at a glance.